-Again, if you’re planning on breastfeeding, you can get yourself some nursing pajamas now such as the super soft chemise from Belabumbum.
-They work with a bump and beyond and even offer cute mom and baby matching sets.
+Again, if you’re planning on breastfeeding, get yourself some nursing pajamas now such as these super soft and pretty chemises from Belabumbum.
+They work with a bump and beyond.
 I’m planning to bring mine to the hospital with me.

 I’ve had the Barefoot Dreams CozyChic Robe in cream for a few years now, but it’s become one of my best friends during pregnancy.
 Whenever I’m not feeling so great, I put it on, and it feels like a great big hug of cozy fabric.
 I think it’s a must-have beyond pregnancy too, and I plan on bringing it with me to the hospital.

 You may be able to fit into pre-pregnancy leggings for some time by tucking them underneath the bump, but I personally love these maternity leggings that go over the bump.
 I feel extra secure in them, and I love them paired with tees, tanks, and sweaters.

 This support tank from BLANQI has been so comfortable as a layering piece.
 It has built-in bump support and is made out of a seamless material.
 It’s extra long, so it works under jeans and leggings nicely, and it’s the only white basic maternity tank I need.